anglesoft/architect/README.md

 Agile development suite for Laravel.

 ## Concepts
-Architect lets you build software on top of the [Laravel Framework](https://github.com/laravel/laravel) adding a few concepts inspired by the [Lucid Architecture](https://github.com/lucid-architecture) library.
+Architect lets you build software on top of the [Laravel Framework](https://github.com/laravel) adding a few concepts inspired by the [Lucid Architecture](https://github.com/lucid-architecture).

 ### Features
 Features are classes meant to unclog your controllers.
 Each feature is a sequence of tasks.
 They can either be served by controllers, via the console, and can be queued.
 They should be testable.